 The aim of organ-on-a-chip (OOC) technology is to more accurately replicate human physiology in vitro to overcome the relevance limitations of current approaches, and the field is progressing at a rapid pace!

 Many hundreds of academic researchers are choosing to work in this area, supported by an increasing number of grant funding opportunities.
 There is exponential growth in the number of publications that cite the use of, or development of, OOC technologies and a collection of well-established companies that design and produce commercially viable systems and services.
-Major Pharma and Biotech are showing an increased appetite, perhaps driven by the COVID-19 pandemic, to help bring new medicines to market more efficiently and, importantly there is genuine interest in OOC from the regulators1.
+Major Pharma and Biotech are showing an appetite to help bring new medicines to market more efficiently and, importantly there is genuine interest in OOC from the regulators1.

 Whilst these advanced OOC models clearly improve physiological relevance and culture longevity versus standard 2D cell cultures, do they compare so favourably versus in vivo models?
 We are frequently asked; will OOC replace the use of animals and, show me data to prove your model is better than in vivo models?
 Whilst ethically desirable and certainly an aim for most people working in the organ-on-a-chip field, realistically, replacing animal usage completely is unlikely to happen for quite some time.
 Before this aim can become a reality there is still much to prove, however, by incorporating OOC into drug discovery and development at strategic stages, these disruptive technologies can be used to cross-validate and supplement data sets right now!
 So, perhaps a more pertinent question to ask is, what are the disadvantages of animal models and how can OOC be used in combination to fill knowledge gaps?